-When comparing the cost of the road upgrades with the available DCs, there is a shortfall of R42 900 000.
-This shortfall can be covered by further future developments in the area, such as the Darwin Housing or Lucullus Gardens developments, which are already in the application process.
-The costs of upgrading the road network should be divided and phased among the various developments to ensure that the road network can accommodate their development as they progress.
+When comparing the cost of the road upgrades with the available DCs, there are sufficient funds available to upgrade the road network.
+It is recommended that the costs of upgrading the road network should be divided and phased among the various developments to ensure that the road network can accommodate their development as they progress.
+However, the allocation of these funds must be agreed upon with the City of Cape Town.